m3dkata/fb-studio/README.md

 ### 👥 For Customers
 - **Browse Services** - View detailed service catalog with descriptions, durations, and pricing
+- **Virtual Makeup Try On** - Real-time AR makeup application using your camera with multiple looks and presets
 - **Smart Booking** - Duration-aware slot selection preventing double bookings
 - **Real-time Availability** - See available time slots updated in real-time
 - **Booking Management** - View, track, and manage all your appointments